freenet/freenet-core/docs/src/architecture.md

 ### Overview

 Delegates, contracts, and applications each serve distinct roles in the Freenet ecosystem.
-Contracts function as public shared state, representing the agreed-upon state that can be modified according to user-defined rules.
+Contracts control public data, or "shared state".
 Delegates act as the user's agent and can store private data.
-Apps serve as the user interface for contracts and delegates.
+Apps serve as the user interface to contracts and delegates.

 ### Applications

 Applications are the user interface for decentralized systems on Freenet.
-They are built using web technologies such as HTML, CSS, and JavaScript, and can be distributed over Freenet.
+They are built using web technologies such as HTML, CSS, and JavaScript, and are distributed over Freenet.
 Applications can create, retrieve, and update contracts through a WebSocket connection to the local Freenet peer, as well as communicate with delegates and contracts.
+Applications run in a web browser, and can be built using any web framework, such as React, Angular, Vue.js, Bootstrap, and so on.

 ### Contracts